 The idea is to assume that the distribution is Gaussian, and ask what the probability of the farthest point is.
 If it is below some value (which is preferably to be determined ahead of applying the criterion), then the point is removed, and the criterion is reapplied until no more points should be removed.

 However, ALWAYS keep a record of your original data, as it may contain more effects than you originally thought.

 Removing data points

-An example could be today's data...
+An example could be in some of the Table Measurement exercise data...